-If you're casually petting your dog and notice a lump on his throat, a lump suddenly could form within your own.
-While there's always the possibility that the lump could be a tumor, it's also possible that it could be an abscess or wound.
-Check the lump thoroughly, as much as your dog will allow and make an appointment with your vet.
-If there's a cut beneath the lump, wash the area thoroughly and apply antibiotic cream suitable for canines.
+Check the lump as much as your dog will allow and make an appointment with your veterinarian.
+If there's a cut beneath the lump, wash the area thoroughly and apply antibiotic cream that's suitable for canines.